Learning and teaching resources on the topic of finding good quality information and keeping up to date with new publications.

 |Creating a mindmap|

-This video shows how to access journals from off-campus using Google Scholar.
-It can also be found on YouTube.
+This video shows how to access journals while off-campus using Google Scholar.

-This video shows 5 top tips for getting the best out of Google Scholar.
-It can also be found on YouTube.
+This video shows top tips for getting the best out of Google Scholar:

 |Finding items on your reading list|

 Video giving top tips on finding items on a reading list.
 The video can also be found on YouTube in English and Welsh.
-A transcript is available.
+An accompanying text guide is available.

 The University Library Service's quick video with top tips on finding information for your studies using the electronic resources available at Cardiff University.
 It can also be found on YouTube in English and Welsh.
 A transcript is available.